gaoziyang-dailyAccount/node_shp/README.md

 # node_shp
-a resolution for read ArcGIS *.shp using native nodejs
+A way to read *.shp files from native nodejs